Time is Muscle

 Leeper, B. (2003).
 Continuous ST-segment monitoring.
 AACN Advanced Critical Care, 14(2), 145-154.

-Note: This post is not sponsored or endorsed by an products or companies, it’s purely focused on understanding monitoring technology and potentially enhancing the level of care delivered in acute coronary care situations.
+Note: This post is not sponsored or endorsed by any products or companies.
+It is purely focused on understanding monitoring technology.
+Additionally, it aims to potentially enhance the level of care delivered in acute coronary care situations.
 Please share any other monitoring methods or technologies in the comment section below.